lucaslingle/metavb/README.md

 ## Misc.

 Please note that this is a research codebase and as most of our efforts were focused on algorithmic improvements, the resulting code is somewhat messy.
-For full reproducibility purposes and out of sheer laziness,
-we provide the code as-is, rather than refactoring.
+For simplicity, we provide the code as-is, rather than refactoring.

 If you find the code or paper helpful in your research, please cite the following bibtex:
 ```